How to Run Kafdrop – Kafka Web UI in Docker and Docker Compose

 • Support for Azure Event Hubs

-Running Kafdrop using docker
+Running Kafdrop with Docker

 1